Intera/typo3-extension-cacheopt/Documentation/Introduction/Index.rst

 This Extension improves the cache clearing process of TYPO3.

-It uses the reference index to clear the cache in these use cases:
+It uses an enhanced tag handling to clear the cache in these use cases:

 - When a content element is changed the cache of all pages is cleared where this content element is referenced by a shortcut.